 That’s really who you answer to.
 Your fellow man and woman.
 You know if you’re doing well, or if you’re slacking.
 YOU KNOW.
 They know.
 Everyone knows.
-If you have strong culture, there is no confusion here.
+If you have a strong culture, there is no confusion here.
 If you feel accountable to the culture, then we can rip that excel sheet into shreds and get back to work.

-Of course, founders should talk to your team all the time.
+Of course, founders should talk to their team all the time.
 But not as a formality.
 As a way of working.
 Constant communication.
 Water cooler.
 Slack.
 Coffee.
 Participate in meetings.
 Show up.
 You need to know who’s embracing the culture, and who’s struggling.
 Guide the lost lamb back to the flock.